 PRE_INSTALL_REBOOT_CHECK=YES Option is for SEE 11 only.
 This option does not work for Symantec Encryption Desktop 10.

 Failing to reboot can cause some unexpected behavior, such as when Symantec Endpoint Encryption 11 has been installed, and then postponed, and later, another update, such as Windows is installed.
 Other scenarios exist which may put the install/upgrade at risk.
 For best success, it is recommended to reboot after install/upgrade.

-TIP: Symantec has a pending reboot script that can be used.
+TIP: Symantec has a pending reboot script that can be used to detect the reason for failed installs.
 For more information on this, see article 200298.

-As mentioned in item 14, rebooting the system after Symantec Drive Encryption 10 is highly recommended.
-Although some deployments may opt to not immediately reboot, it is very much advised to reboot the system very soon after Symantec Drive Encryption has been installed or upgraded on a system.
+Although some deployments may opt to not immediately reboot, it is advised to reboot the system very soon after Symantec Drive Encryption has been installed or upgraded on a system.

 When changes are made to the preboot file system for Encryption products, two reboots may be needed.

 Symantec Endpoint Encryption 11.x and Symantec Drive Encryption 10.x operate differently when it comes to slaving drives.